-Hakgojae's diligent patronage of Korean Minjung art played a large part in attaining significant prestige in Korea.
-The rise of the Korean economy in the 70's and 80's fuelled a call for democratisation of the country.
+Hakgojae Gallery's diligent patronage of Korean Minjung art (Korean social realism art) played a large part in attaining significant prestige in Korea.
+The rise of the Korean economy in the 70's and 80's fueled a call for democratization of the country.
 Minjung art sprang from the cultural uprising against the government, which was under a strict military dictatorship at the time.
-Subsequently, Hakgojae gallery was the first of its kind to exhibit works of prominent Minjung artists such as Oh Yoon, Shin Hak-Chul, Kang Yo-Bae and Lee Jong-Gu.
+Subsequently, Hakgojae Gallery was the first of its kind to exhibit works of prominent Minjung artists such as Oh Yoon, Shin Hak-Chul, Kang Yo-Bae and Lee Jong-Gu.
 Looking back from the 21st century, history sheds new light on the Minjung art movement and regards it as part of its legacy and a meaningful accomplishment.
-Despite many setbacks, Hakgojae's insightful decision to support art that best represented 'Spirit of the Age' certainly made the gallery stand out from its peers.
+Despite many setbacks, Hakgojae Gallery's insightful decision to support art that best represented 'Spirit of the Age' certainly made the gallery stand out from its peers.

-To provide a platform to promote Korean and Chinese artists worldwide and attract accomplished international artists to local exhibitions, Hakgojae has been actively participating in numerous international art fairs.
-To name a few, Hakgojae has attended the fairs of la crème de la crème, mainly Art Basel Hong Kong since 2008, (when the name was Hong Kong Art Fair back then), ARCO in Spain, ACAF and ART Chicago in the States, Drawing Now Paris in France, Art Beijing in China, and London Art Fair in the United Kingdom.
-Simultaneously, Hakgojae continues its effort to reach out to wider audiences and to ensure that the gallery is represented at various art fairs with distinctive character across the globe.
+To provide a platform to promote Korean and Chinese artists worldwide and attract accomplished international artists to local exhibitions, Hakgojae Gallery has been actively participating in numerous international art fairs.
+To name a few, Hakgoaje Gallery has been participating Art Basel Hong Kong since 2008 (when the name was Hong Kong Art Fair at the time) until now in 2018, ARCO in Spain, ART Chicago in U.S., Drawing Now Paris in France, Art Beijing in China, and London Art Fair in the United Kingdom.

 TEL+82 2 720 1524-6 FAX+82 2 720 1527

 TEL+82 2 739 4937-8 FAX+82 2 737 4435